antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 2. **Well layered** .NET Core was specifically designed to be layered.
 [The goal](http://blogs.msdn.com/b/dotnet/archive/2014/12/04/introducing-net-core.aspx) was to create a .NET stack that can accommodate a wide variety of capabilities and system constraints without forcing customers to recompile their binaries and/or produce new assets.
 This means that we had to remove certain APIs because they tied lower level components to higher level components.
 In those cases, we provide alternatives, often in the form of extension methods.

-3. **Free of problematic tech**. .NET Core doesn't include certain technologies we decided to discontinue because we found them to be problematic.
+3. **Free of problematic tech**. .NET Core doesn't include certain technologies we decided to discontinue because we found them to be problematic, for instance AppDomain and sandboxing.
 If the scenario still makes sense for .NET Core, our plan is to have replacements.
+For example, `AssemblyLoadContext` replaces AppDomains for loading and isolating assemblies.

 The first point means that we now fully embrace NuGet as a first class concept for the core development experience.
 We believe this to be a natural progression as many of you already use NuGet to acquire third party dependencies.
-Of course, there are differences when authoring NuGet packages but that's a topic for another day.

 The second and third point mean that there are certain APIs that aren't available when targeting .NET Core.
 Let's look at some areas you should be aware of.